Senoji Varėna: Name origins

 The village name comes from the Varėnė river which goes through it.
 There is a legend in folk stories that name Varėna comes from goddess Varėnė who was taking care of hunters and fishermen living by the river.

+History

+The village was mentioned for the first time in Teutonic letters in the year 1413.
+During the rule of Władysław II Jagiełło, it was the location of a ducal residence, and in 1416 Władysław sent letters from the settlement to Grand Master of the Teutonic Order Michael Küchmeister von Sternberg.

+In the 17th century, the town was built by starost Brzostowski.